Science Prerequisites for Health Professions

-While you may enroll into our courses at any time, all courses start on the first and third Wednesday of the month.
-Course registrations need to be completed by noon EST on the Monday before the course opens.
+While you may enroll in our courses at any time, all courses start on the first and third Wednesday of the month.
+Course registrations need to be completed by noon EST the Monday before the course opens.
 Please refer to the Academic Calendar for specific dates.

-Take as many science prerequisites as you require
+Take as many math & science prerequisites as you require